0

 Frequently Asked Questions

-Fun Questions
+Fun Questions Faqs

-Recycled plastic bottles are cleaned, crushed, melted and extruded into the polyester fibers that make many of today's most popular fleece clothing.
+Recycled plastic bottles are cleaned, crushed, melted and extruded into the polyester fibers that make many of today's most popular fleece clothing .
 It's every bit as warm and durable as virgin polyester but conserves more energy in processing.

 It is run through an actual belt sander to make the fabric extra soft before it is cut and sewn.